MeanderingProgrammer/render-markdown.nvim/doc/custom-handlers.md

 By not specifying the `extends` field and having the `parse` implementation return an empty table we can disable a builtin handler.
-Though this has little benefit and can be accomplished in other ways like setting `{ latex = { enabled = false } }` for `LaTeX`.
+Though this has little benefit and can be accomplished in other ways like setting `{ latex = { enabled = false } }` for `latex`.

-Still as a toy example disabling the `LaTeX` handler can be done with:
+Still as a toy example disabling the `latex` handler can be done with:

 ```lua
 require('render-markdown').setup({